simonccc/kopsrox/docs/USAGE.md

 ### prune <a name=prune>

-- deletes old snapshots by 7 days? ( tbc )
+- deletes old snapshots per the retention policy set on the bucket